sib-swiss/HAMAP-SPARQL/Tutorial.md

 wget "https://ftp.expasy.org/databases/hamap/sparql/template_matches.ttl"
 ```

-* The `hamap.sparql` file contains the rules in SPARQL syntax with a CONSTRUCT clause to generate RDF statements for all annotation types in [UniProt RDF format](https://sparql.uniprot.org/uniprot).
+* The `hamap.sparql` file contains the complete rules in SPARQL syntax with a CONSTRUCT clause to generate RDF statements for all annotation types in [UniProt RDF format](https://sparql.uniprot.org/uniprot).

-* The `hamap.simple` file contains the rules in SPARQL syntax with a SELECT clause to generate only a limited set of key annotation types
+* The `hamap.simple` file contains simplified rules in SPARQL syntax with a SELECT clause to generate only a limited set of key annotation types
 ([GO terms](http://geneontology.org/),
 [EC numbers](https://en.wikipedia.org/wiki/Enzyme_Commission_number),
 [UniProt keywords](https://www.uniprot.org/keywords/))
 in tabular format.

-* The file `template_matches.ttl` stores the result of a scan of
+* The file `template_matches.ttl` contains the results of a scan of
 the Swiss-Prot entries that are used to curate the HAMAP rules (so called 'template entries')
 with the HAMAP signatures.
 The alignment of these Swiss-Prot sequences to HAMAP signatures is required